alex/what-happens-when/README.rst

     304 Not Modified
     [response headers]

-and no payload, and the web browser instead retrieves the HTML from its cache.
+and no payload, and the web browser instead retrieve the HTML from its cache.

 After parsing the HTML, the web browser (and server) repeats this process for every resource (image, CSS, favicon.ico, etc) referenced by the HTML page,